stealjs/steal-tools/doc/types/transform-options.md

 Set to `true` to minify the result.

-@option {Boolean} [ignoreAllDependencies=false] By default, the dependencies of the module specified are included unless they are explicitly ignored.
+@option {Boolean} [ignoreAllDependencies=false] By default, the dependencies of the module specified are included, unless they are explicitly ignored.
 Setting _ignoreAllDependencies_ to `true` only results in returning that individual module as the output.